codesandbox/sandpack/website/docs/docs/community.md

 ### Code of conduct

-Please follow our Code of conduct in the context of any contributions made to Sandpack.
+Please follow our [Code of conduct](https://github.com/codesandbox/codesandbox-client/blob/master/CODE_OF_CONDUCT.md) in the context of any contributions made to Sandpack.

 ### Open development

 Anyone can contribute.
-The primary communication about work on Sandpack happens in [Github issues](https://github.com/codesandbox/sandpack/issues) and [GitHub discussions](https://github.com/codesandbox/sandpack/discussions) where the Sandpack team and contributors can collaborate.
+The primary communication about development on Sandpack happens in [Github issues](https://github.com/codesandbox/sandpack/issues) and [GitHub discussions](https://github.com/codesandbox/sandpack/discussions) where the Sandpack team and contributors can collaborate.

 ### Your first contribution